Malawi: Military

-Malawi maintains a small standing military of approximately 25,000, the Malawian Defence Force.
+Malawi maintains a small standing military of approximately 25,000.
 It consists of army, navy and air force elements.
-The Malawi army originated from British colonial units formed before independence.
+The Malawi Army originated from British colonial units formed before independence.
 It is made of two rifle regiments and one parachute regiment.
 The Malawi Air Force was established with German help in 1976, and operates a small number of transport aircraft and multi-purpose helicopters.
 The Malawian Navy was established in the early 1970s with Portuguese support, presently having three vessels operating on Lake Malawi, based in Monkey Bay.
 In 2017, Malawi signed the UN Treaty on the Prohibition of Nuclear Weapons.